vicmaryville/user-Interface/README.md

 # user-Interface Project
-This Projectis responsible for  the user interface of DiasporaEat E-Commerce Project. it interacts with the service layer to provide a seamless user experience.
+This project is responsible for the user interface of the DiasporaEat E-Commerce Project.
+It interacts with the service layer to provide a seamless user experience.